 Peace Lily greenhouse & nursery

 There are many different types of gardens.
-To name just a few, a person may have a vegetable garden, a flower garden, a prairie garden, a rose garden or a tropical garden.
+To name just a few, a person may have a vegetable garden, a flower garden, a prairie garden, a desert garden or a tropical garden.
 One thing they all have in common is that they have both beauty and functionality.
 A vegetable garden provides food for not only people but for busy bees, graceful butterflies and, hopefully, a caterpillar or two.
 Too many caterpillars may be a bad thing so, as the garden caretaker, you decide who is and who is not lucky enough to stay.
 Try having a separate plant or two just dedicated to these "soon to be butterflies".
 Be a gracious host and welcome these small creatures of Mother Nature into your backyard.
 The garden pictured above is one of MY favorites.
 I refer to it as a formal prairie garden.
 Just go ahead, sit down and let your senses take-in the colors, the sounds and the motions.
 Every garden is a living web of life.
 One living thing depends on another (that includes you).
 This is especially true when you incorporate native plants into your garden.
 Create a garden that's not only colorful but invites sound and motion.
 Perhaps, go wild and combine two gardens into one!
 That's right, live it up!

 As you can tell, there is a sense of humor to this old-timer.
 It comes in handy, at times, as a life-long gardener.
 I still have nightmares about Scalopus aquaticus (the Eastern Mole)!
 With that being said, "Can you name the vegetable which was used as the first diuretic (water pill) in medicine?"
 Give-up?
 The vegetable known by gardeners as the leek.
 Funny?
 Corny?
 I'll try harder next time.

 "Until next time, happy gardening!"